joeyloman/kube-fip-operator/README.md

 <li>The harvesterNetworkName annotation is related to the Harvester cloud provider network of the cluster.
 This is used to match a certain network name if the Harvester cloud provider has multiple networks configured.
 <li>The IP range/cidr needs to be configured in the spec.iprange.

+As you can see in the above example, the "cc-" cloud credential (secret) name, which we identified in the pre requirements, is also used in this object.

 ### Creating a Floating IP object

+FloatingIP objects are automatically created when there is a new cluster created.
+This is done by the event watcher mechanism which monitors on new cluster namespaces starting with "c-m-".
+When such a new namespace is found, the kube-fip-operator will detect which FloatingIPRange object is tied to the used cloud credential and then creates the FloatingIP object for the new cluster.
+Allocating FloatingIP objects can also be done manually by using the examples below.
+It's also possible to assign previously used ip addresses to a certian cluster by updating the FloatingIP object of the cluster and replace the ipaddress in the spec.

-The following yaml/command can be used to create a new FloatingIPRange object with a static ip address assigned:
+The following yaml/command can be used to create a new FloatingIP object with a static ip address assigned:

 ```SH
 (